someposer/homebrew-avr/README.md

 AVR is a popular family of microcontrollers, used for example in the [Arduino](http://arduino.cc) project.

-This version was forked from [larsimmisch/homebrew-avr](https://github.com/larsimmisch/homebrew-avr), and modified to use the [Atmel 3.4.1.830 patches](http://distribute.atmel.no/tools/opensource/Atmel-AVR-Toolchain-3.4.1.830/avr/)
+This version was forked from [larsimmisch/homebrew-avr](https://github.com/larsimmisch/homebrew-avr), and modified to use the [Atmel 3.4.1.830 sources](http://distribute.atmel.no/tools/opensource/Atmel-AVR-Toolchain-3.4.1.830/avr/)

 Installing Homebrew-avr Formulae
 --------------------------------
-First `brew tap homebrew/versions` to get the homebrew versions tap.
-To get the avr tap `brew tap neonquill/homebrew-avr` and then `brew install <formula>`.
+To get the avr toolchain tap `brew tap someposer/homebrew-avr` and then `brew install <formula>`.

 To install the entire AVR toolchain, do: